rwxrob/lab/k8s/keycloak-klogin/README.md

 1. Create a server certificate for Keycloak
 1. Configure TLS in Keycloak
     1. Mount share into container
-    1. Run container with volume mounts and TLS arguments
+    1. Run container with volume mounts and TLS arguments ([`startkeycloak`](startkeycloak))
+1. Add root and intermediate CA to Chrome
 1. Add certificates to required "local" keyrings
 1. Configure minikube to use TLS certs and OIDC
 1. Code `klogin` to update `~/.kube/config`

-## Adding root and intermediate CA to Chrome
+## Add root and intermediate CA to Chrome

 1. Copy the `crt` and `key` files onto the machine with Chrome on Windows.
 1. Click on top right button and select **Settings** from menu.